Get to know us

 Ashley Becker Steele

-Grassland Ecology
+Grassland ecology

 Ashley is an Environment and Resources PhD candidate at the University of Wisconsin-Madison.
 Her research explores relationships between agricultural practices and soil health, particularly soil carbon storage, as well as opportunities for more sustainable agriculture through conversations with farmers.
 She grew up on a farm in eastern Iowa, so when she envisions agricultural change, she grounds herself in thinking of her family’s farming operation and rural community.
 Ashley finds joy in doing research that connects her to her home while providing opportunities to learn from farmers in Wisconsin and beyond.